LightBoy01/ai-job-spot/src/job-descriptions/9df68ab58b65de1a85bad90f47b6780dc17ae1652852f8f7d54c05a1d6ca18a6-deutscher-bauservice-gmbh-baukoordinator-mwd-tiefbau.md

   being present and impactful during the week, then fully recharging for your personal life.
 ---
+### Description
-### Description\nAre quality and safety on civil engineering construction sites important to you?
-Do you enjoy being the interface between clients, municipalities, and contracted civil engineering companies?\n\nThen you've come to the right place!\n\nWe are successful because we act as a team, solution-oriented and innovatively.
+Are quality and safety on civil engineering construction sites important to you?
+Do you enjoy being the interface between clients, municipalities, and contracted civil engineering companies?

+Then you've come to the right place!

+We are successful because we act as a team, solution-oriented and innovatively.
 Become part of our motivated team and take off with us!
-This challenging role involves full responsibility for construction projects from technical execution to final acceptance, ensuring legal compliance and smooth coordination across all stakeholders.\n\n### Responsibilities\n*   You are responsible for the construction site from technical execution to acceptance.\n*   You are responsible for legal compliance on the construction sites and for adherence to construction plans.\n*   You coordinate and lead construction meetings and keep minutes.\n*   You create and check measurements, and ensure the efficient and economical use of building materials and construction equipment.\n*   You always keep an eye on quality and construction progress, and document the work.\n*   You manage and coordinate contracted external companies and check their measurements.\n*   You assist with permit applications and communication with authorities.\n\n### Qualifications\n*   You are a certified foreman (Polier) or technician, have a master's degree in road or civil engineering, or are a civil engineer, or possess a comparable education/degree, e.g., in horticulture and landscape construction.\n*   You already have many years of professional experience in civil engineering and road construction, or comparably in horticulture and landscape construction.\n*   You have solid MS Office skills.\n*   You bring knowledge of relevant regulations (DIN18300, ZTV, RSA21, VOB).\n*   You have very good German language skills and at least a Class B driving license.\n*   Willingness to travel (not on weekends) is a prerequisite.\n\n### Author's Take\nThis is an excellent opportunity for an experienced and proactive civil engineering professional to take on significant responsibility in project management and coordination.
+This challenging role involves full responsibility for construction projects from technical execution to final acceptance, ensuring legal compliance and smooth coordination across all stakeholders.

+### Responsibilities
+*   You are responsible for the construction site from technical execution to acceptance.
+*   You are responsible for legal compliance on the construction sites and for adherence to construction plans.
+*   You coordinate and lead construction meetings and keep minutes.
+*   You create and check measurements, and ensure the efficient and economical use of building materials and construction equipment.
+*   You always keep an eye on quality and construction progress, and document the work.
+*   You manage and coordinate contracted external companies and check their measurements.
+*   You assist with permit applications and communication with authorities.

+### Qualifications
+*   You are a certified foreman (Polier) or technician, have a master's degree in road or civil engineering, or are a civil engineer, or possess a comparable education/degree, e.g., in horticulture and landscape construction.
+*   You already have many years of professional experience in civil engineering and road construction, or comparably in horticulture and landscape construction.
+*   You have solid MS Office skills.
+*   You bring knowledge of relevant regulations (DIN18300, ZTV, RSA21, VOB).
+*   You have very good German language skills and at least a Class B driving license.
+*   Willingness to travel (not on weekends) is a prerequisite.

+### Author's Take
+This is an excellent opportunity for an experienced and proactive civil engineering professional to take on significant responsibility in project management and coordination.
 The company cultivates a collaborative, innovative, and highly motivated team culture with a refreshing \"start-up flair.\" They clearly value their employees, offering a comprehensive benefits package designed to support work-life balance, professional growth, and overall well-being.
+These benefits include:

+*   Company car (with private use)
+*   Flexible working hours (depending on the field)
+*   Recreation allowance
+*   Expenses/increased meal allowances
+*   Accommodation booking and payment handled directly by our Travel Management
+*   Mobile working (depending on the field)
+*   Company pension scheme
+*   Company bike leasing
+*   Company fitness program (Hansefit)
+*   Corporate Benefits
-These benefits include:\n\n*   Company car (with private use)\n*   Flexible working hours (depending on the field)\n*   Recreation allowance\n*   Expenses/increased meal allowances\n*   Accommodation booking and payment handled directly by our Travel Management\n*   Mobile working (depending on the field)\n*   Company pension scheme\n*   Company bike leasing\n*   Company fitness program (Hansefit)\n*   Corporate Benefits\n*   Many joint events and activities\n*   Company with start-up flair\n\nIf you're looking for a role where your expertise is truly impactful and you're supported by a forward-thinking team, this could be your next step.
+*   Many joint events and activities
+*   Company with start-up flair

+If you're looking for a role where your expertise is truly impactful and you're supported by a forward-thinking team, this could be your next step.
 We look forward to YOU!